Kim Monaghan-Derrig

 Kimberly J. Monaghan is an American politician from Maine.
 Monaghan, a Democrat from Cape Elizabeth, Maine, served in the Maine House of Representatives from August 2011, when she won a special election to finish the term begun by fellow Democrat Cynthia Dill.
 She served until December 2018, when she was term limited.

-Prior to her election, Monaghan was a member of the Cape Elizabeth School Board.
+Before her election, Monaghan was a member of the Cape Elizabeth School Board.
 She was born and raised in Cape Elizabeth.